-Added sugar is the single worst ingredient in the modern diet.
+Added sugar is one of the worst aspects of the modern diet.

-For this reason... many people have started trying to avoid fructose and have turned to fructose-free sweeteners instead.
+For this reason, many people avoid fructose and use low-fructose sweeteners — like brown rice syrup — instead.

 Brown rice syrup is a sweetener derived from brown rice.